-Today, most customers conduct extensive research before getting into contact with a brand.
+Today, most customers conduct extensive research before contacting a brand.
 Therefore providing the right content puts you in control of your site visitors’ first experience with your brand.
-Content marketing costs 62% less than traditional methods and guarantees three times the number of leads.
+In addition, content marketing costs 62% less than traditional methods and guarantees three times the number of leads.

 You should see your business content as an extension of your development team.
-It speaks on behalf of your company; thus, ensure that the message put across reflects your firm’s expertise in solving your target customers’ problems.
-This way, you will boost engagement, attract leads and encourage purchase.
-To create such content, you need mindful planning, collaborative thoughts, and time commitment, and this is where content strategy workflow comes in.
+It speaks on behalf of your company; thus, ensure that the message reflects your firm’s expertise in solving your target customers’ problems.
+This way, you will boost engagement, attract leads and encourage purchases.
+To create such content, you need mindful planning, collaborative thoughts, and time commitment; this is where content strategy workflow comes in.
 Read on to learn more.

 What Is A Content Strategy Workflow?

 A content workflow outlines each team member’s roles in an organization needs to play to publish a specific content type.
 It also defines all the steps involved in content creation.
-With a clear content strategy workflow, you can set deadlines to ensure that the process runs smoothly.
-You will quickly identify any bottlenecks that can affect the process to ensure that content delivery is on track.
+With a clear content strategy workflow, you can set deadlines to ensure the process runs smoothly.
+In addition, you will quickly identify any bottlenecks that can affect the process to ensure that content delivery is on track.

 There is no single content strategy that suits all business models.
 It differs based on your unique organization’s team structure, tools, and platforms for project management and the internal approval processes.
-Here are the vital steps you can use to create a manageable content strategy workflow for your business marketing campaign.
+Here are the vital steps to create a manageable content strategy workflow for your marketing campaign.

 Define Your Content Goals And KPIs